hl-yang/hl-yang.github.io/index.md

 # Bio

 Hailiang Yang is currently a Distinguished Associate Researcher at the [Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ)](http://www.gml.ac.cn), working with [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/) as Co-PI.
+He is qualified as a master tutor.

 He received his B.Eng. degree from South China Agricultural University in 2016, majoring in Communication Engineering.
 He received his M.S. and Ph.D. degrees from Shenzhen University in 2019 and 2022, respectively, majoring in Computer Science and Technology.
 (Ph.D. supervisor: [Prof. Kaishun Wu](https://kaishunwu.com))

 He is an IEEE member (SM'19-M'22) and a CCF member (SM'18-M'22).

-He has qualified as a master’s tutor starting in 2022 fall.

 Address: 11/F, Ke Run Building, Ke Lian Road, Guangming District, Shenzhen, China.(518000)